VivekChaurasia03/grade-calculator/README.md

-This simple program calculates the final grade for ENPM 611.
+This simple program calculates the final grade for ENPM 611 made by Vivek Chaurasia.
 It also acts as a demonstration project to show what a simple Python program looks like.

 # Setup